The Optical, Ultraviolet, and X-ray Structure of the Quasar HE 0435-1223: Method

 We convert chi-square values to likelihoods using an incomplete Gamma function, as derived by \citet{Kochanek:2004p58}.
 This function is robust to small errors in the light curve uncertainties, even with many degrees of freedom; in essence, it does not give ``extra credit'' to solutions with $\chi^2/N_\mathrm{dof} < 1$.
 We adapt it for multiwavelength use, defining the likelihood as

 where $\chi_k^2$ and $N_{\mathrm{dof},k}$ are the chi-square and degrees of freedom at wavelength $\lambda_k$, and $f_{0,k}^2$ is the factor by which we rescale the chi-square to account for errors in the uncertainties.
 For the optical, \ac{UV}, soft X-ray, and hard X-ray light curves, respectively, $N_{\mathrm{dof},k}$ is 585, 24, 9, and 9, $f_{0,k}^2$ is 2.0, 1.75, 1.25 and 1.25, and the cutoff values of $\chi_k^2$, above which trials are discarded, are 4.0, 3.5, 2.5, and 2.5.
-We multiply the resulting likelihood distribution by appropriate priors to generate posterior probability distributions for the parameters of interest, marginalizing over the less-interesting parameters.
-The prior is uniform for the starting position of the trial paths, and normally distributed as described in Section~\ref{sec:magsim} for their effective velocities.
-For the other parameters, we use uniform logarithmic or linear priors.
-In particular, for the area of the source we explore the results of using both priors.